aamirmoh/Coursera_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 #a code book that describes the variables, the data, and any transformations or work that you performed to
 #clean up the data called CodeBook.md

+Note:
+1. this is not a copy of featuresinfo,txt file
+2. activityID column has been removed from the data set, since it was a repeat of the same activity Data, also available in activityType column

+I've removed it as following.

+tidyDataSet <- select(mergedData,-(activityID)) %>%
+    group_by(subjectID,activityType) %>%
+        summarise_all(mean)

 The following columns are available in the tidyDataSet.txt file.

 "subjectID"